Table of Contents

 - Ideal for microservices and DevOps teams

-Staying updated with the Latest Trends in Software Development includes adopting real-time monitoring to improve app stability and user experience.
+Staying updated with the latest trends in software development includes adopting real-time monitoring to enhance app stability and user experience.

 7. DevOps and Server Management Tools

 The backend also involves server setup and maintenance.
-DevOps tools help automate deployments, scale applications, and maintain uptime.
+DevOps tools automate deployments, scale applications, and ensure uptime.

 Docker